r00li/CarCluster/README.md

 ![Fuel level simulation](https://github.com/r00li/CarCluster/blob/main/Misc/fuel_simulation.png?raw=true)

 ### Install the arduino sketch to the ESP32
-Navigate to the Dashboard Sketches folder of this project and select the sketch for the dashboard that you are using.
-Download the sketch folder and open it using Arduino IDE (I am using version 2.3.3).
+Download the project and open it using Arduino IDE (I am using version 2.3.3).

 If you haven't yet installed ESP32 support for Arduino IDE then do so now.
 Go to Boards Manager and search for esp32 by Espressif Systems.
 I am using version 3.0.2.